Mohd Ikhmil Fawedz Mohd Hanif: 65.34 km swim

 Ikhmil Fawedz announced his intention to swim across Kuala Penyu to Tanjung Aru on July 25, 2014, initially setting a target of 24 hours swim for 60 km in December 2014.
 Due to limited resources financially, he trained by himself and received his fitness and swim coaching and advise from his closed coach friends and Guru.

 This swim was delayed due to weather, and unforeseen technical hitches and was finally organised on May 2, 2015 and acknowledged by the authorities and Malaysia Book of Records.

 During preparations, Ikhmil Fawedz originally intended to start from Wilayah Persekutuan Labuan as its gimmick, but was admonished by the organizer committee to start from Kuala Penyu, Sabah instead.
 Ikhmil Fawedz swam without cage, leaving Kuala Penyu at 9.00am, May 2, 2015, stroking at a consistent pace and stopping only to eat at 15 minutes intervals.

 Ikhmil Fawedz reached Tanjung Aru beach in Kota Kinabalu, Sabah at 9.30am on the following day May 3, 2015, completing the swim in 24 hours and 30 minutes, for 65.34 km as recorded, exceeded his initial 24-hour target for 60 km.

 Personal life

 Present life

-Mohd Ikhmil Fawedz is a national record holder for the longest distance swim 65.34 km in 2015, a graduate of crown university and olympic solidarity of olympic council Malaysia and received his human resource degree and sports management.
+Mohd Ikhmil Fawedz is a national record holder for the longest distance swim 65.34 km in 2015, a graduate of crown university and Olympic solidarity of Malaysian Olympic Council and received his human resource degree and sports management.
 Currently he is working with a sports company, as head of human resources.
 He is still undergoing swim training with close monitoring by his personal physician Doctor Kanwal Gill as one of his preparations for competitions and in the near future he hopes he will be able to pursue his master's degree in human resource.